 Spread

-The Company will make a reasonable effort to have total overtime among individuals in each overtime group with the same qualifications as equal as possible at the completion of each calendar quarter.
-The overtime will be equalized as near as possible, not to exceed a 20% spread from high to low within any specific overtime group.
+The Company will make a reasonable effort to have total overtime among individuals in each overtime group within surface maintenance and the mine with the same qualifications as equal as possible at the completion of each calendar quarter.
+The overtime will be equalized as near as possible, not to exceed a 20% spread from high to low within surface maintenance and mine overtime groups.

 Exceptions